Flexible Work - Human Resources at Ohio State

 After considering all needs to maintain a safe and healthy return to campus and what work needs to be done on-site, we believe continued use and implementation of new flexible work arrangements may be appropriate for staff and faculty in some positions and departments.
 We understand this may not be possible for all, and therefore, managers reserve the right to require, deny, alter or cease flexible arrangements based on the unit’s business needs, the individual’s work performance or other factors.
 Managers should still work through needs that might be individual based while also evaluating entire teams.
 The approval of a remote work plan and other flexible work arrangements is not a right of an employee or faculty member and it also does not change the terms and conditions of employment with Ohio State.

-The university is responsible for accurately reporting your state and/or local withholding taxes based on where you are working.
+The university is responsible for accurately withholding your state and/or local income tax based on your actual work location(s).
 It is your responsibility, in partnership with your manager to ensure your work location(s) on record is accurate and up to date.

 In the event there is a request for flexible work arrangements that involve an out of state location, because employment laws differ in each state, careful consideration must be given before seeking approval for these arrangements, including the loss of income to the state of Ohio.